 About the program

 Our graphic design program strongly emphasizes tomorrow's professional environment.
-Students prepare through challenging class projects, internships and participation in organizations like Red Brick Studios, a student-run graphic design firm.
+Students prepare through challenging class projects, internships and participation in organizations like American Institute of Graphic Arts.

-Our bachelor of fine arts degree in graphic design is a broad area professional degree that includes courses such as 2D design, color theory, typography, photography, illustration, printmaking, visual Aesthetics, history of graphic design and various course choices from the department of communication and Paul R. Carter College of Business Administration.
+Our bachelor of fine arts degree in graphic design is a broad area professional degree that includes courses such as design foundations, color theory, typography, photography, illustration, printmaking, motion design and various course choices from the department of communication and Paul R. Carter College of Business Administration.

 The four graphic design lab courses explore identity design, packaging, branding, motion design, and conceptual exploration, as well as, mastery of the Adobe Creative Cloud Suite.
 Our computer lab allows students to experience the newest MacOS and Adobe software.
 Scanners, printers and a checkout system for SLR cameras are also provided.